timschreiber/timschreiber.github.com/_posts/2013-10-30-beware-the-stackoverlords.md

 canonical: "http://timschreiber.com/2013/10/30/beware-the-stackoverlords/"
 author: "Tim"
 comments: true
-description: "or, Why StackOverflow Sucks.
+description: "or, Why StackOverflow Awful.
 This probably isn't the best written post I've ever done, but it's what's been on my mind.
-Also dammit Jim, I'm a coder &ndash; not a writer.
+Also darnit Jim, I'm a coder &ndash; not a writer.
 I used to think StackOverflow was awesome.
 Used to..."
 tags:
 - stack-overflow
 - rants